mgeeky/Stracciatella/README.md

 - Implement more encoding/encryption strategies, especially ones utilising environmental keying
 - Add Tab-autocompletion and support for Up/Down arrows (having provided that plaintext commands are not going to be stored in Straciatella's memory)
 - Add coloured outputs
+- Script Block Logging bypass _may not be effective_ against Windows Server 2016 and Windows 10 as reported [here](https://github.com/mgeeky/Stracciatella/issues/4)

 ## Credits